wp-plugins/form-to-post/readme.txt

 Essentially you can thing of this as a form wrapper around the <a href="http://codex.wordpress.org/Function_Reference/wp_insert_post">wp_insert_post fuction</a>.
 The field name-value pairs of the form become inputs to a wp_insert_post call.

+WARNING: using this plugin provides spammers the opportunity to send you automated spam form submissions.

 <strong>How To</strong>

 1. Create a form using Contact Form 7 (CF7), Fast Secure Contact Form (FSCF), or create your own form HTML.